Who is involved?

 What other updates are coming soon?

-We value users' feedback on how to improve the AQDC's features and functionality and will be regularly assessing suggested new features from the GitHub list.
+We value users' feedback on how to improve the AQDC's features and functionality and will be regularly assessing suggested new features.
+To share an idea with us, just "contact us".
 We also conduct a regular review of the platform.